|"Point of No Return" (1993).|

 I saw the original when they were giving away free tickets in NYC to drum up interest.
 I thought it was good, not the best movie ever made but original and very, well, French.
 It had obvious flaws but was a serious film.

-This movie obviously is a frame-by-frame copy.
-Somebody figured that the idea of the original was great, but it needed more money, bigger stars, better scenery, and, well, more English in order to make the big bucks in the American market.
+This movie obviously is a frame-by-frame copy of the original French version, "La Femme Nikita."
+Somebody apparently figured that the idea of the original was great, but it needed more money, bigger stars, better scenery, and, well, more English in order to make the big bucks in the American market.
 There was no other reason to make this film except to make the plot accessible to American audiences.
 I suppose it succeeded at that crass goal, but failed at improving on the original in every other respect.

 Some people here rave about Bridget Fonda's performance, but I was under-awed.
 Her performance in my opinion is uneven, inconsistent, and erratic.
 She occasionally hits the right note of a remorseless killer in a cartoon-like fashion, but just as often or more so does a good impersonation of a spoiled rich girl who is having a temper tantrum or just a really bad hair day.
 I won't even get into the implausibility of her character's sudden transformation about halfway through the film.
 Her performance makes or breaks the movie, and doesn't make it for me.